cameldjoulako/laravel-clean-architecture-demo/README.md

 ## Quick notes

 -   This repository is not a full production system.
 It is intended as a reference for architecture and coding conventions.
 -   Sensitive data must always be encrypted in real projects.
-Use app-level encryption or pgcrypto where needed.
+Use app-level encryption where needed.
 -   Use queues for heavy tasks (PDF generation, external submission) and record submission receipts for reconciliation.

 ## Basic usage